Liteknight/CounterBias/README.md

 To use the SFCN, either as a baseline or on counterfactuals, simply run the train file then the eval file, making sure to change any file locations or settings as needed.

+You can use extract.py in /utils/ if you need to convert a new group's 3D images to 2D.

 #### Bias subset folders
 - far_bias: morphology bias in right hemisphere
 - int_bias: moin_bias without morphology bias